boazbk/crypto/lec_05_prf-from-prg.md

 There is another way in which treating many messages as a single tuple is unsatisfactory.
 In real life, Eve might be able to have some impact on _what_ messages Alice encrypts.
-For example, the Katz-Lindell book describes several instances in World War II where Allied forces made particular military maneuver for the sole purpose of causing the axis forces to send encryptions of messages of the Allies' choosing.
+For example, the Katz-Lindell book describes several instances in World War II where Allied forces made particular military maneuver for the sole purpose of causing the Axis forces to send encryptions of messages of the Allies' choosing.
 To consider a more modern example, today Google uses encryption for all of its search traffic including (for the most part) the _ads_ that are displayed on the page.
 But this means that an attacker, by paying Google, can cause it to encrypt arbitrary text of their choosing.
 This kind of attack, where Eve _chooses_ the message she wants to be encrypted is called a _chosen plaintext attack_.
-You might think that we are already covering this with our current definition that requires security _for every_  pair of messages and so in particular this pair could chosen by Eve.
+You might think that we are already covering this with our current definition that requires security _for every_  pair of messages and so in particular this pair could be chosen by Eve.
 However, in the case of multiple messages, we would want to allow Eve to be able to choose $m_2$ _after_ she saw the encryption of $m_1$.

 All that leads us to the following definition, which is a strengthening of our definition of computational security: